My First Blog Post Here + PMS and food

 That lead me into the decision to stop blogging over there, and to start fresh here at my main website.
 And it feels so good to finally have made the decision!
 I also promised myself to lower my standards and post simpler posts with less text, not just recipes (but also beauty, fitness and other things that I like) and more often.
 I think this way, it'll be more fun!

-This new blog will also have a whole new focus - PMS.
+This new blog will also have a whole new focus - PMS and fibroids.
 Nono, don't worry - it will still be for you if you like healthy and delicious food!
-But, what does PMS have to do with a food blog anyway?
-Many of us know that PMS is not fun, and as it turns out, it has a lot to do with food.
+But, what does PMS and fibroids have to do with a food blog anyway?
+Turns out, it has a lot to do with food.

 Read on and you'll see.